-California Health and Safety Code 11351 HS makes the possession for sale of a particular controlled substance a felony crime.
-If the prosecutor can prove you had control of drugs with the intent to sell them, you will be facing severe consequences.
+The California Health and Safety Code 11351 HS classifies the possession for sale of specific controlled substances as a felony.
+If the prosecutor can establish your control over drugs with the intent to sell, the potential consequences are severe and immediate.

 The narcotics covered under HS 11351 include drugs in the Federal Controlled Substances Act, such as cocaine, heroin, opiates, LSD, GHB, ecstasy, peyote, and hallucinogenic substances.